MrPhuc11/data-story/index.markdown

   </div>
 </div>

-In this Figure, we follow <i>r/clashofclans</i> over time and track, for each day, the most negative incoming interaction it receives.
-Rather than raw sentiment values, we express this signal as a standardized score, measuring how unusual each interaction is compared to the subreddit’s typical incoming tone.
+Here, we watch <i>r/clashofclans</i> over time and, each day, grab the single most negative link it gets.
+Instead of staring at raw scores, we turn that into a standardized “how different was this for them?” number so you can see when an interaction really stands out from their usual tone.

 <div style="border-left: 4px solid #A7C7E7; padding-left: 20px; margin-top: 20px;">
   <details open>